LaunchCodeEducation/intro-to-professional-web-dev-wiki/Course-Overview-and-Structure.md

 TFs will be assigned a group of students to guide.

 * Assist individual students
-  * Check on each student in your group at least once every class
+  * Check on each student in your group at least once every class, or if in CodeCamp, a few times during the day.
   * Answer individual student questions
   * Help an individual student through a code problem
 * Monitor and respond to individual student struggles